BesnikShala/BeFitness-MS4/README.md

 ### As a Site Owner, I want to:

 * Be able to add, edit or delete products/services.

-* Be able to delete posts as a superuser.

 * Be able to encourage users to sign up to the site.